-All members of the Sarah Lawrence College student body are provided accounts on the mail server and MySLC, and are subject to the Acceptable Use Policy (AUP), which is available for review on the Help Desk website, sarahlawrence.edu/hd, or in "General College Policies" (p.
-70).
+All members of the Sarah Lawrence College student body are provided accounts on the mail server and MySLC, and are subject to the Acceptable Use Policy (AUP), which is available for review on the Help Desk website.
 Services associated with these accounts include electronic mail, access to the internet, and remote access to library resources.
 Accounts are created for incoming students by Information Technology Services, and information is mailed to incoming students during the summer.